Desjajja/DocuScribe/README.md

 Docuscribe is a Next.js application designed for scraping, managing, and organizing web documentation.
 It leverages AI-powered flows for tasks like hashtag generation and content parsing.

+I also write a MCP server for it to release its full power in vibe coding: see [docuscribe-mcp-server](https://github.com/Desjajja/docuscribe-mcp-server
+)
 ## Features

 - **Web Scraping**: Extracts documentation from websites, following links to compile structured content.